Last updated:

 One obstacle in providing aid in Syria is that the government does not control all the northwest, the area hardest hit by the earthquake.
 Coordinated assistance by the UN to Syria’s northwest arrives across the border from Turkey, while Damascus is where assistance is coordinated within the rest of government-controlled Syria.

-In the month of December 2023, 494 trucks carrying humanitarian supplies passed through Bab Al-Hawa, 52 through Bab Al-Salam and one through Al-Rai.
-On Nov.
-13, 2023, Syria reportedly approved the renewal of the three-month authorization for aid to travel through the Bab Al-Salam and Al-Rai border crossings.
+In December 2023, 494 trucks carrying humanitarian supplies passed through Bab Al-Hawa, 52 through Bab Al-Salam and one through Al-Rai.
+The use of Bab Al-Hawa for UN cross-border aid delivery was extended until July 13, 2024.
+The use of Bab Al-Salam and Al-Rai was extended for an additional three months until May 13, 2024.

 In January 2024, several aid agencies issued a statement raising concerns “over the vulnerability and long-term sustainability of the modality.”
 Currently, access through Bab Al-Hawa depends on the Syrian government’s approval, which has occurred in six-month periods.